Champion mindset motivation

 Listening To Different Voices

-Why am I writing about this now?
-Because I’ve found a four-hour special interview with Ricky Carmichael and the advice feels so accessible.
+Why am I writing about this?
+Because I’ve found a four-hour special interview with Ricky Carmichael and the advice feels so relevant.

 No fancy tech software is required, no bank-breaking degree at a leading business school — just human endeavour and dedication.